thheller/shadow-css/README.md

 The above works totally fine but is a bit manual.
 During development I prefer to just have something watching my source files and automatically rebuilding my CSS on change.
 This coupled with the hot-reload for CSS provided by `shadow-cljs`  (or `figwheel`) makes for a very nice workflow.

 Currently, the `shadow.css.build` namespace has nothing to provide this.
-But you can use any file watcher you want to get the basic thing going.

 I use this basic construct to integrate the CSS building into my regular REPL workflow.
 This is using the `fs-watch` utility provided by `shadow-cljs`, but any file watcher will do.

 ```clojure
 (ns repl